 \section{Abstract}

-Generative models, with their success in image and video generation, have recently been explored for synthesizing effective neural network weights.
-These approaches take trained neural network checkpoints as training data, and aim to generate high-performing neural network weights during inference.
-In this work, we examine four representative methods on their ability to generate \textit{novel} model weights, \ie, weights that are different from the checkpoints seen during training.
-Surprisingly, we find that these methods synthesize weights largely by memorization: they produce either replicas, or at best simple interpolations, of the training checkpoints.
-Current methods fail to outperform simple baselines, such as adding noise to the weights or taking a simple weight ensemble, in obtaining different and simultaneously high-performing models.
-We further show that this memorization cannot be effectively mitigated by modifying modeling factors commonly associated with memorization in image diffusion models, or applying data augmentations.
-Our findings provide a realistic assessment of what types of data current generative models can model, and highlight the need for more careful evaluation of generative models in new domains.
+Generative models have recently been explored for synthesizing neural network weights.
+These approaches take neural network checkpoints as training data and aim to generate high-performing weights during inference.
+In this work, we examine four representative, well-known methods on their ability to generate \textit{novel} model weights, \ie, weights that are different from the checkpoints seen during training.
+Contrary to claims in prior work, we find that these methods synthesize weights largely by memorization: they produce either replicas, or, at best, simple interpolations of the training checkpoints.
+Moreover, they fail to outperform simple baselines, such as adding noise to the weights or taking a simple weight ensemble, in obtaining different and simultaneously high-performing models.
+Our further analysis suggests that this memorization might result from limited data, overparameterized models, and the underuse of structural priors specific to weight data.
+These findings highlight the need for more careful design and rigorous evaluation of generative models when applied to new domains.
 Our project page and code are available at \href{https://boyazeng.github.io/weight_memorization}{boyazeng.github.io/weight\_memorization}.